PrismLauncher/PrismLauncher/README.md

 We aren't looking for flashy features, but expanding upon the existing feature set without distruption or endangering future viability of the project is OK.

 ### Building
-If you want to build MultiMC yourself, check [BUILD.md](BUILD.md) for build instructions.
+If you want to build the launcher yourself, check [BUILD.md](BUILD.md) for build instructions.

 ### Code formatting
 Just follow the existing formatting.